Hastividyarnava

 The Hastividyārnava, written by Sukumar Barkaith, is one of the best known illustrated manuscripts of Assam.
-Commissioned under the patronage of King Siva Singha (1714-1744 C.E.) and his queen consort Phuleshwari, it deals with the management and care of elephants in the royal stables.
+Commissioned under the patronage of King Siva Singha (1714–1744 C.E.) and his queen consort Ambika, it deals with the management and care of elephants in the royal stables.

 The Hastividyārnava is a work that arose in a matrix of disciplined study, prolonged observation and a precedent tradition.
 The commission of such a treatise was perhaps considered important as the elephant played an important role in affirming the idea of monarchy and exercising state power.

 Contents

 The treatise itself was written for a ruling monarch, and almost entirely from the view of sustaining monarchy – which elephants are suitable for the kingdom, how they should be trained for use by the nobility and for the purpose of war.
 The Hastividyārnava has an elaborate taxonomic system describing the various types of elephants and their character, and it was perhaps considered important for a king to have knowledge regarding elephants, as it is mentioned that only the learned king recognizes particular breeds.